canonical/testflinger/docs/reference/device-connector-types.rst

 =================================

 The following device connector types are currently supported.
 Note that with the exception of “noprovision” and “maas2”, most of these device connectors require special hardware and/or configuration that is specific to our lab environment.
 However, the intent is that device connectors can be written to contain any amount of special handling necessary to handle any site-specific requirements.

+To specify the commands to run by the device in each test phase, set the ``testflinger-device-connector`` command in the :doc:`Testflinger agent host configuration file <testflinger-agent-conf>` for each device connector.
+You can optionally configure each command to be called with different parameters or using containers.

 .. list-table:: Supported device connector types
    :header-rows: 1